 - have completed a minimum three-year postsecondary degree from an acceptable postsecondary institution

-- have successfully completed a one-year acceptable teacher education program
+- have successfully completed a four semester teacher education program

 Before you begin your online application, you should select and print one of the registration guides listed here.
 Pick the one that applies to you and make sure you read it carefully.
 There are five different registration guides.
 Each one tells you what you need to know to get certified.